Esubaalew/esubaalew.github.io/src/content/cs/do-we-have-functions-in-funcscript.md

 You might ask: where is the `()` - the parameter symbol that can either be empty or hold some parameters?
 Like we see in Rust: `fn ten() -> i32 { 10 }`.

-Let's first look at the simplest programming language for this - Python - to print a "hello world" function, then adapt it to FuncScript:
+Let's first look at Python - to create a simple "hello" function, then adapt it to FuncScript:

 <div class="terminal">
 <div class="terminal-header">